 On the other hand, Teachable supports EU VAT handling for creators who have customers from Europe.
 During purchase, the system automatically adds the VAT value to the student’s invoice, so you don’t have to manually.

-Teachable also lets you display the VAT on your sales pages.
-That way, you become a VAT compliant brand.
+Teachable also lets you display the VAT on your sales pages and carts.
+That way, you become a VAT-compliant brand.
 Furthermore, if you use the Teachable Gateway, they’ll automatically payout the VATs to the respective authorities on your behalf.

 With that said, Teachable outclasses Kajabi in this regard by taking advantage of a helpful feature that’s mostly overlooked.